pyodide/pyodide-blog/content/posts/jspi.md

     return x + 1;
 }
 ```
 which we want to call from WebAssembly.
-From C's perspective, `awaitAsyncHttpRequest()`
+From C's perspective, `awaitFakeFetch()`
 will return an `int`.
 We use it in the following C function:
 ```C
 // in our real code, we would be running a Python function here